We live for shots of pleasure. Shots that brighten our life compared to the dull, everyday, of happiness.

 Don’t stop at just having sugar.
 Go the extra mile.
 Sugar is great and all, but go out there and make a real meal.

 So this is a call to action.
 Go do some real things.
-Don’t stop at inspiring talks, or flash mobs, or fancy protests.
+Don’t stop at inspiring talks, or flash mobs, or fancy protests, take a step further and invest in something real and you can learn this here now.

 Inspiring moments can’t give you happiness.
 And sugar can’t get you full.